JensWendt/OMERO_Auto-Import/README.md

 - almost full functionality match
 - keeps a record of file paths that have already been imported --> independent of file metadata which might be tricky to get
 - the setup is a bit more complex with preparation of metadata.xlsx/.csv files

+## Disclaimer

+This script was developed with assistance of GitHub Copilot AI, namely model Claude Sonnet 4.